Abyssic Hate had quite the following in the black metal underground,

 different feel to it.
 It is very short and neither adds to nor detracts from the overall quality of the release.

 Eternal Damnation is a decent E.P. but not essential in the slightest bit.
-These songs were
+These songs

-original thought; therefore, one cannot be surprised that this band has not recorded a single note in over a decade.
+bear little original thought; therefore, one cannot be surprised that this band has not recorded a single note in over a decade.

 (30 Oct.
 2011)

 Abyssic Hate is a one-man band, from Australia, created by Shane Rout in 1993.
-The

 Become.
 After a string of demos and an E.P., Abyssic Hate finally released a full-length album.
 This was released by No Colours